 In 2008 Maastricht UMC+ started to explore the possibilities for research collaboration with Indian institutes.
 The importance of cooperation with Indian institutes in the field of research for Maastricht UMC+ is twofold.
 First of all, India is a source of talent.
 Secondly, the enormous population offers opportunities to perform clinical and population based research that in the Netherlands are only possible with much effort and patience.
 Since the main disease research areas of Maastricht UMC+ are also important for India, cooperation often leads to a win-win situation: combination of our knowledge and technological infrastructure with the Indian population and research talent helps us as well as our Indian partners.

-visit the Maastricht - India cooperation website
+visit the Maastricht UMC+ in India website